 User Stories are also created, on RTC.
-The Balsamiqs are attached and all parties eventually sign off, again after some discussion.
+The Balsamiqs are attached and all parties would eventually sign off, again after some discussion.
 Wires are taken to Hi Fi stage and Spec’d up, sent to the engineers and I will work continuously on any aspects of the product I have designed as long as that component or page is still in place.
 During a certain sprint the Engineers develop the wireframe into an actual working piece.
 As time goes by we will get feedback from tracking events and make any necessary design changes.

-Usually we provide 100% extra space for all text.
+Usually we'd provide 100% extra space for all text.
 This is a major limitation and something to always being aware of when designing a international software product as German or Russian text, for example, may run twice as long as an English version.

-All hallmark products need to have an AA rating and I am well versed in Accessibility requirements.
-Our IBM Design colour scheme is graded from 1 to 10 and any colour choices need to be made with a contrast level of 5 or more from a text perspective, so any text placed on a background needs to have at a minimum of a 5 contrast level.
+All hallmark products needed to have an AA rating and I was well versed in Accessibility requirements.
+The IBM Design colour scheme is graded from 1 to 10 and any colour choices need to be made with a contrast level of 5 or more from a text perspective, so any text placed on a background needs to have at a minimum of a 5 contrast level.
 Text also needs to be no smaller than 11 pixels.
 Buttons need to be a minimum of 40 pixels on touch devices.
 There are a range of criteria we have to meet to pass AA standard, these are an example of some we deal with on day to day basis.